 Experience the spectacular diversity of the many amazing sea creatures that thrive in the waters surrounding Sitka.
 The aquarium houses an 850-gallon tank that gives visitors a glimpse of our kelp forest ecosystem and local fish species.
 The three large touch tanks allow you to feel the spiny skin of a sea star, the soft tentacles of a sea anemone, and the coarse shell of an abalone.
 During your visit take a guided tour through the salmon hatchery to learn about the history of hatcheries in Alaska, the salmon lifecycle, and the process for collecting eggs.
 This non-profit science center is dedicated to science research and education.
 It is a part of the historic Sheldon Jackson Campus located a 0.5 mile walk from Harrigan Centennial Hall downtown on the way to the Raptor Center and the Sitka National Historical Park.

-We are currently open limited hours and reservations are required to visit the Science Center, so visit www.sitkascience.org and click Book Now to buy your tickets.
+Visit www.sitkascience.org and click Book Now to buy your tickets.